 4) Run tests on your Forms

 A visitor might like your product or service.
-No matter how much he likes it he'll hate having to go through a long sing up process.
-So form optimisation is another element to be taken care off.
-If you've got long forms that the potential customer has to fill out, chances are he may back out.
+No matter how much he likes it he’ll hate having to go through a long sing-up process.
+So form optimization is another element to be taken care of.
+If you’ve got long forms that the potential customer has to fill out, chances are he may back out.

 - Try two different versions of the same form.
 Try a concise form without too many questions.
 Take the address bar for eg. You can give customers a blank space for the address field for them to enter an address.
 Or you can create different fields like ‘House No.’, ‘Street Name’, ‘District’ or ‘Landmark’.

 - Customers generally prefer shorter concise forms that don’t have too many questions.
 Customer normally take one look at a long form and don’t sign up.

 This is the most commonly A/B tested website element.
 Landing pages can make or break your sales and engagement strategy.
 So it’s important how every element on your landing page affects conversions.
 Also, tricks that have worked for one landing page on a site may not work successfully for the landing page of another site.
 So you’ll have to get your hands dirty and experiment.